Alliances built on negativity have never won: PM Modi on Opposition coalition

 Alliances built on negativity have never won in the country, Prime Minister Narendra Modi said on Tuesday, hours after 26 Opposition parties announced that they would jointly contest the 2024 Lok Sabha elections.

 The Opposition parties on Tuesday decided to name their alliance as Indian National Developmental Inclusive Alliance, or INDIA.
-The Opposition’s announcement came hours before Bharatiya Janata Party-led National Democratic Alliance meeting in Delhi.
+The Opposition’s announcement came hours before the Bharatiya Janata Party-led National Democratic Alliance meeting in Delhi.
 The meeting was attended by leaders of 38 parties.

 Modi said on Tuesday that the BJP and its allies have joined hands to create a new India, adding that NDA stands for New India, Development, and Aspirations of the people.